Jan-Piotraschke/MeshCartographyLib/dev/MeshMetric/FaceDistortionHelper.cpp.md

             parameterization is area-preserving if det I = 1, or equivalently σ1σ2 = 1, for all points u ∈ Ω"
 ---

+# Introduction

+In mesh processing, **face distortion** measures how much the areas of mesh faces (typically triangles) change between different representations, such as from 3D space to a 2D UV mapping.

+This document explains the implementation of the `FaceDistortionHelper` class, which computes the average face area distortion between a 3D mesh and its UV mapping.

 ```cpp
 #include "FaceDistortionHelper.h"